sigp/beacon-fuzz/README.md

 After running `build.sh` once, a file `/eth2/exported_env.sh` will be created.
 Sourcing this will ensure you have all the environment variables required by the Makefiles.

+NOTE: the fuzzer's Makefiles do not currently identify changes to dependent file outside of the `fuzzers` directory.
+So, for example, a change to a dependent file in `./files/lib` will require a `make clean` (or equivalent) for the modifications to be visible.

 ### Adding new implementations for a target